Algebraic quantum kk-theory: Abstract

 \section{Abstract}

-Let $\hp$ be a finite dimensional Hopf algebra.
-We introduce an equivariant algebraic $kk$-theory for $\hp$-module algebras and $\hp$-comodule algebras.
+Let $\mathcal{G}$ be an algebraic quantum group.
+We introduce an equivariant algebraic $kk$-theory for $\mathcal{G}$-module algebras.
 We study an adjointness theorem related with smash product and trivial action.
-In particular we obtain an algebraic version of the Green-Julg Theorem which gives a us a computational tool.
+We also discuss a duality property.